Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Fitting procedure

 \subsection{Fitting protocol}

 Following the method in ref. \cite{Scheie_2018}, we first fitted a point charge model and then directly fitted the CEF parameters.
 We fitted the point charge model by varying the size of the Se octahedra and the compression along the $c$ axis (the only ways to modify the ligand environment while preserving all symmetries).
-Then, using the calculated CEF parameters from the fitted point charge model as starting parameters, we fit the CEF parameters directly to the data iteratively using SciPy's implementation of the Powell \cite{PowellsMethod} and Nelder-Mead \cite{Nelder-Mead} methods.
-We fit using one method, then multiplied the scale factor by a factor to "kick it" out of the local minimum, refit using the other method, etc. This was repeated until iterations failed to reduce the global $\chi^2$ value.
+Then we fit the CEF parameters directly to the data iteratively using the Powell \cite{PowellsMethod} and Nelder-Mead \cite{Nelder-Mead} methods.
+For initial fit stages, we added a term to the global $\chi^2$ based off the lowest-temperature transitions $\chi^2_{energy} = \sum_i (\Delta_{calc_i} - \Delta_{exp_i})^2$ to ensure the peaks converged to the right energies.